omonimus1/blog-jade-rubick/content/posts/2020-09-23--implementing-pay-equity/index.md

 ---
-title: Implementing pay equity
+title: A practical guide to implementing pay equity in engineering
 tags: ["diversity-equity-and-inclusion", "company-culture", "pay-equity"]
 cover: equity-2.jpg
 author: Jade Rubick
 discussionId: "implementing-pay-equity"
-description: "Describes the nuts and bolts of how to implement equitable pay (and equitable stock equity) within your organization."
+description: "Describes the nuts and bolts of how to implement equitable pay (and equitable stock equity) within organizations (engineering focused)."
 ---

 <re-img src="equity-2.jpg"></re-img>

 _This is a part of a series of posts on [improving equity at your company](/equity-benefits-everyone)._

-### Pay disparities are an awful experience
+## Pay disparities are an awful experience

 A friend of mine became the first woman VP of Engineering at her company.
+We'll call her Graciela.

+After Graciela was promoted from Director 3 to VP of Engineering, she needed to backfill her old position.
+She opened the position for a Director 1 position (three levels below her new level).

-Shortly after her promotion, she opened a position for a Director of Engineering, reporting to her.
-When she asked HR what to pay this new Director of Engineering, she was horrified to hear their response.
-They recommended paying this new (white male) director more than her current salary.
-This position was three pay bands below hers!
+When they found a person for the role, they were negotiating the salary.
+Graciela asked People Ops what to offer to the new white guy who would be reporting to her.
+She was horrified to learn their response.
+They recommended paying him more than her own salary.
+Which was three levels above his!

-Imagine how she felt about the company after that.
-Almost every person I've talked with from an underrepresented background I've talked with about pay has shared similar stories.
+People from underrepresented backgrounds tell stories like this all the time.
+It can be a source of considerable anxiety.
+"Am I being paid fairly?"
+Often, the answer is no.

+People from underrepresented backgrounds also get penalized more for negotiating hard on salary.
+I've heard stories of people having their offers yanked.
+This is often bias -- a person from an underrepresented background negotiating harder often comes across as pushy, instead of assertive.

-Pay is also a huge source of anxiety and stress for everyone.
+Pay is a source of anxiety and stress for many.
 Most people feel a ton of anxiety around negotiating salary, and feel terrible if they find out other people are getting paid more than them.

-### Pay equity is a way to stand out
+## Pay equity is a way to stand out

 Nowadays, people routinely crowd-source salary information.
-If your salary system isn’t rock-solid, it will burn trust, and your employees will go to better companies.
+If your salary system isn’t rock-solid, it will burn trust.
+Your employees will go elsewhere.
 On the other hand, if you want to have people knocking on the door to work at your company, you can implement pay equity.
 It’s by far the most effective method I’ve seen to encourage a diverse, healthy workplace.

-What is nice about this is that it eliminates a big source of bias.
+What is nice about pay equity is that it eliminates a source of bias.
 I’ve reviewed the pay of every organization I’ve been a part of, and almost every time, I see evidence of bias.
 Because there is usually a higher bar for promotions than for giving people raises, you’ll automatically have a more objective, less bias prone system.
-Eliminating manager pay discretion removes bias.
+Eliminating manager discretion on pay removes bias.

-### How pay equity works
+## How pay equity works

 Most companies have bands for salaries.
 This allows managers to have discretion on how much of a raise people get, or where in the band people sit. **Pay equity is paying everyone at a certain level the same amount**.

-The easiest way to implement this is to set a midpoint of the previous bands, and make that the default salary for that band.
+The easiest way to implement it is to set a midpoint of the previous bands, and make that the default and only salary for that band.
 Move everyone up to the midpoint if they are below the midpoint (and you can afford it).
 All future promotions go up to the next midpoint level.

 Depending on where your company is at, it may be as easy as that (although there are some complications, see below).

 If you have a newer engineering organization, you may not have pay scales, or standard engineering levels.
 You can do this in stages (one per quarter if you want!).
 Here are the stages:

-### Q1: Create engineering levels.
+## Q1: Create engineering levels.

 1. There are a [lot of examples](https://www.progression.fyi/) to steal from, such as the [Rent the Runway engineering levels](https://dresscode.renttherunway.com/blog/ladder).
 [Carta](https://medium.com/building-carta/engineering-levels-at-carta-d33db2a55a20) does a nice job of explaining the philosophy of their engineering levels.
 2. I typically go with four titles: Software Engineer, Senior Software Engineer, Staff Software Engineer, and Principal Software Engineer.
-And then we made 3 levels within each, 1, 2, and 3.
+And then make 3 levels within each, 1, 2, and 3.
 So a level might be something like Senior Software Engineer 2.
 One piece of advice: only go as high as you need to.
 If you don't have anyone you consider Principal, or Staff, leave those for later.
-3. Start using these for your new hires.
+3. Use these levels during hiring, to test out your levels, and improve them.
 4. Map your existing team to the levels.
 Don’t worry about salary yet -- just focus on where they belong in the levels.
 You can start off doing this secretly, to test out your levels and improve them.
 Then finalize it and publish them, and tell everyone what level they are.
 5. Start using them during promotions, to make things more objective.

-### Q2: Create standard salaries for each level.
+## Q2: Create standard salaries for each level.

 1. For each engineering level, you’ll need to determine a salary.
 Work with HR to develop these.
 First start by looking at where you’ve placed people, and what their current salaries are.
 HR may have a salary tool you can use.
 In my experience, these tools are still sources of bias, because you can fiddle with the tool until you get the results you want.
 But they can be useful to baseline.
 2. Make sure you have a way to update the salary over time.
 You have to maintain this over time, so you need to have an ability to update compensation periodically (once a year is fine).